ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 **Cold signals without side effects** should be returned from methods that have noun-like names (e.g., `-currentText`).
-A method declaration indicates that the signal might not kept around, which hints that work is performed at the time of subscription.
+A method declaration indicates that the signal might not be kept around, hinting that work is performed at the time of subscription.
 If the signal sends multiple values, the noun should be pluralized (e.g., `currentViewModels`).